How to Balance a Ceiling Fan and Prevent Wobbling Issues

 Initial Inspection

-Visual Check: Examine all visible screws on the fan blades, motor housing, and mounting bracket to identify any that may be loose.
+Visual Check: Look closely at all the visible screws on the fan blades, motor housing, and mounting bracket to find any that might be loose.

-Use Appropriate Tools: Depending on your ceiling fan model, prepare a screwdriver or wrench that fits the screws and bolts.
+Use Appropriate Tools: Grab a screwdriver or wrench that fits the screws and bolts for your ceiling fan model.

 Tighten Screws on Fan Blades and Motor Housing